8 tips for a successful travel insurance claim

 My mind had a field day with the what if’s.
 I had to seriously apologise to a friend when I got home as I just did not appreciate his emotions after he had a bag stolen.
 I was really upset at the time but after some thought (there’s that hindsight thing again) we were all ok.
 Yep, there are some photos we will not get back but all four of us came home and that is the most important thing.
 Even more important than a successful travel insurance claim

 It is a travellers nightmare having to make a claim but you would be crazy to go anywhere without it.
 This includes places close to home.
-I have read so many reports of Australian’s going over to Asian countries that are close enough to us and not getting insurance, “we aren’t going for that long” and “what is the worst that can happen?” are the top things we are constantly hearing.
-No one likes to think about the what if’s but just as many would be less happy with a massive medical bill or being stranded in a foreign country without help.
+I have read so many reports of Australians going over to Asian countries that are close enough to us and not getting insurance, “we aren’t going for that long” and “What is the worst that can happen?” are the top things we are constantly hearing.
+No one likes to think about the what if but just as many would be less happy with a massive medical bill or being stranded in a foreign country without help.
 Our world is becoming a different place as the years come and go…that is by no means a reason not to travel but it is a reason to cover more of your bases.
 This year I have been asked by family members and parents about different insurance policies for different places people are travelling.
-My advice has been shop around, get the policy that will incorporate all the activities you will be doing but even considering travel insurance is the first and most important step.
+My advice has been to shop around, and get the policy that will incorporate all the activities you will be doing but even considering travel insurance is the first and most important step.

 We hope these tips for a successful travel insurance claim help you when you make a claim.
 Have you made a successful travel insurance claim?
 Was it easy or hard to settle?

 Feel free to read about the experience we had with our claim here